iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 4.md

 > #### _The Random module is a Python built-in module that implements pseudo-random number generators for various distributions._

-The random module has a set of methods, some of them are:
+The random module has a set of methods, some of which are:

 - randind()
 - random()